-ADHD, SEND Kids and Standing
+ADHD, SEN Children and Standing - Why?

 Medical experts and organisations like the ADHD Foundation in the UK connect ADHD symptoms to physical inactivity.
 Being sedentary increases ADHD symptoms and behaviour.